 What is Project Jeans?

 The idea is simple – repurpose discarded jeans into sleeping bags for the homeless.
 It helps them survive the harsh winters of the city.
 The social entrepreneur has, so far, rescued a staggering 9,000 pairs of jeans from the perils of landfills and recycled upwards of 100 million litres of water.
-Up till now, 2,000 sleeping bags across several cities in India, including Pune, Bengaluru, Chennai, Delhi, and Kolkata has been distributed.
+Up till now, 2,000 sleeping bags across several cities in India, including Pune, Bengaluru, Chennai, Delhi, and Kolkata have been distributed.

 Talking about how the project came into being, Nirvaan said,